Level crossings by country: Finland

-In Finland, level crossings with warning lights have the more common red light(s) and a white light that flashes except when the red light(s) flash.
+In Finland, level crossings with lights have the more common red light(s) and a white light that flashes except when the red light(s) flash.
 Most, but not all, crossings with lights also have barriers.
 Full-length barriers are usually used only for pedestrian and bicycle lanes.
 Half-length barriers are used for motor roads, to avoid the risk of a vehicle being trapped on the tracks between the barriers.
 Bells begin to ring when the red lights start flashing and usually stop when the barriers have come down.
-Red-and-yellow crossbucks are used on both controlled and Sweden style crossing uncontrolled level crossings.
-If there are two or more tracks, the lower part of the cross is doubled.
+The Finnish crossbucks uses a yellow background with a red border are used on both controlled and uncontrolled level crossings.
+If there are two or more tracks in a crossing, the lower part of the crossbuck is used in a shape of a chevron.
 Only minor agricultural crossings may have no signs at all.
 On bigger roads there are usually also approach signs.
 Finnish level crossings are the sixth safest in Europe.
 Finland's state railway system has almost 3000 level crossings, according to TraFi.
 In Finland over the course of railway history many level crossing accidents have occurred, in comparison to Scandinavian countries.
 In Finland the maximum speed for trains on the rails with level crossings is 140 km/h.

 France

 French level crossings usually have automatic half barriers, a single red light on a circle backboard, and bells (11,200 out of 15,300).
 When the crossing activates, the red light flashes, the bells ring, and the barriers come down.
 Due to a crash at Allinges in 2008, the law since 2017 allows adding an extra blinking red light when the first red light might not be visible.
+Some crossings have a sign saying "signal automatique" (automatic signal).
 French level crossings with more than one track have a sign saying "un train peut en cacher un autre" (a train can hide another train).

 As of 2016 France has 15,459 level crossings (by comparison, there were 33,500 in 1938 and 25,000 in 1980).
 Of these, less than 0.4% are on national roads, 31.4% are on departmental roads and 68.2% are on town roads.
 The high-speed train lines are built with no level crossings, but high-speed trains are also used on conventional railway lines and exposed there to level crossing accidents.

 100 crashes occurred at French level crossings in 2015, causing 26 fatalities.
 Most of these crashes are caused by misuse, e.g., trying to pass as the barriers are down or are closing, in violation of the French traffic code.